 University of Illinois at Urbana-Champaign

-College of Engineering: Head and Professor – Computer Science
+College of Engineering: Professor (Open Rank) – Computer Science

 The University of Illinois conducts criminal background checks on all job candidates upon acceptance of a contingent offer.

 The University of Illinois is an Equal Opportunity, Affirmative Action employer.
 Minorities, women, veterans and individuals with disabilities are encouraged to apply.
 For more information, visit http://go.illinois.edu/EEO.
 To learn more about the University’s commitment to diversity, please visit http://www.inclusiveillinois.illinois.edu.

 Illinois Computer Science Faculty Positions (1 Page Ad) [PDF]